UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-subject-guide/Assessment/index.md

 <!-- Important online mid-semester examination information: This mid-semester examination is the equivalent of a 50-minute assessment; however, students are provided with 75-minutes to accommodate the time that will be required for typesetting of mathematical expressions, loading, processing and modelling of data with the statistical software R, and the uploading of documents / answers. -->

 50 minutes sharp, plus 5 minutes reading time.
+You are not allowed to write during reading time.

 ## Scope

-The mid-semester exam will assess contents from Modules 1 to 5 (lectures of weeks 1-5) and associated tutorial exercises, readings, spreadsheets, and course contents.
+The mid-semester exam will assess contents from Modules 1 to 4 (lectures of weeks 1-4) and associated tutorial exercises, readings, spreadsheets, and course contents.
 This focuses on the risk and insurance, as well as all of reserving components of the subject.

-Examinable materials include associated tutorial questions, revision questions, additional questions, technical and practice lectures with slides and associated mandatory readings.

 ## Practice